-Access to the various facilities are controlled by security personnel located in the building lobbies or central dispatch office, under the Campus Safety & Security department.
-The Campus Safety & Security department receives safety information relevant to the campus from the NYPD and from the Roosevelt Island Public Safety Department.
+Access to the various facilities are controlled by security personnel located in the building lobbies or central dispatch office, under the jurisdiction of the campus Safety & Security Department.
+The campus Safety & Security Department receives safety information relevant to the campus from the NYPD and from the Roosevelt Island Public Safety Department.
 Cornell Tech maintains a closed building security system.
 Individuals with Cornell identification are permitted access, while unregistered visitors and guests must be announced.
-Additionally, access for deliveries, vendors, and contractors is coordinated through the Safety & Security department.
+Additionally, access for deliveries, vendors, and contractors is coordinated through the Safety & Security Department.

-On Campus Residential Building
+On-Campus Residential Building